 2. That was already damaged before I got here.

 Even before renting the property, the landlord and tenant should both agree that the unit or rental is habitable, and that the amenities are all working properly and in good condition.
 Once the renter damages the property, which legally means destroying a part of a property and making it unusable, the landlord has all the right to evict the tenant.

 Keep the rental unit reasonably clean and intact.
-Remember that the property is only leased to you at a given period of time and not given to you.
+Being a good condo resident means remembering that the property is only leased to you at a given period of time and not given to you.
 This means that you are not the owner of the property and should refrain from removing or defacing the rented property.
 However, the tenant may repair the damage done upon the approval of the landlord.